Murder of Banaz Mahmod: Family

-The Mahmods were a strictly traditional Kurdish family from the rural Mirawdale tribal area of Qaladiza in Iraqi Kurdistan.
+The Mahmods were a strictly traditional Iraqi Kurdish family from the rural Mirawdale tribal area of Qaladiza in Iraqi Kurdistan.
 Mahmod Babakir Mahmod and his wife Behya had a son and five daughters.

 The family sought asylum in the United Kingdom in 1995 when Banaz was ten years old.
 Mahmod was the eldest of four brothers living in the south London area; although he was the eldest, the role of head of the family was taken by his younger brother, Ari Agha Mahmod.

 Banaz's eldest sister had an arranged marriage as did her younger sister Payman (also known as Payzee), who was married at the age of 16 to a man fifteen years her senior.
 Bekhal, two years older than Banaz, fled the family home in 2002 and spent time in foster care.
-The eldest four daughters, including Banaz, were subject to female genital mutilation.
+The eldest four daughters, including Banaz, had been subjected to female genital mutilation.
 Bekhal reported that she had been subjected to physical abuse and threats because she mixed with people her family did not approve of and experimented with Western clothing and hairstyles.
 She reported that an attempt was made to kill her and that her father threatened to kill her mother, sisters and himself if she did not return to the family home.
 Instead of returning home, Bekhal lived in hiding, constantly moving and never leaving the house without wearing a full veil.
 Mahmod Babakir Mahmod's failure to control Bekhal was viewed as weakness within the Kurdish community, and he was subjected to a degree of ostracism as a result.